Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

 \subsubsection{Capture at Mars}

-The capture manoeuvre at Mars is performed using the classical single impulse brake, since continuous thrust brake would require too much time to execute for its level of thrust~\cite{Rubbia2002,Calder2003,Kemble2006}.
-We also considered that aerobraking would be too dangerous for the manned spacecraft~\cite{JillL.H.PrinceRichardW.Powell}, and also would require shielding and a somehow compact and strong architecture, adding to the mass and loosing part of its appealing (and possibly not compatible with a high area of solar panels in some options).
-Aerobraking, if one accepts the risk, requires a whole different analysis beyond the scope of this work.
+The capture manoeuvre at Mars is performed using the classical single impulse brake, since continuous thrust brake would require too much time to execute for its level of thrust~\citep{Rubbia2002,Kemble2006}.
+We also did not consider aerobraking for the crewed S/C for several reasons: it would be of high risk~\citep{JillL.H.PrinceRichardW.Powell}; it would require shielding and a somehow compact and strong architecture, adding to the mass and loosing part of its appealing (apart from a possible incompatibility with a high area of solar panels in some options); given the possible energies involved, it could be insufficient for the capture; and it would possibly have to be complemented with thrust.
+In this context of high arrival energies, aerobraking requires a whole different analysis beyond the scope of this work.

-The capture orbit, where the main spacecraft will be parked, has a periapsis altitude of $300\,\unit{km}$, selected by comparison with other missions~\cite{Fletcher2009,Maurice2011,Graf2005}~and eccentricity $0.9$.
-We selected this high energy orbit such that its low periapsis allows for an effective capture manoeuvre under high velocity, but minimising the fuel consumption during the capture.
-The main spacecraft is also used in the return trajectory and fuel is saved by not lowering the apoapsis.
-The fuel for the return trajectory is transported by the cargo spacecraft (sent previously and with the same capture orbit), and can now refuel the manned spacecraft for the return.
+The capture orbit, where the main S/C will be parked, has a periapsis altitude of \SI{300}{\kilo\metre}, selected by comparison with other missions~\citep{Fletcher2009,Graf2005}~and eccentricity $0.9$.
+We selected this high energy orbit such that its low periapsis allows for an effective capture manoeuvre under high velocity but minimising the propellant consumption during the capture.
+The main S/C is also used in the return trajectory and propellant is saved by not lowering the apoapsis.
+The propellant for the return trajectory is transported by the cargo S/C (sent previously and with the same capture orbit), and can now refill the crewed S/C for the return.